 To the greater Medina Community: Thank you for your support in 2014 –our “Golden Year” — and in the past.
 We had a fabulous time remembering and celebrating our accomplishments and recognizing our heritage throughout the year with special activities and programming!
-See 50th Anniversary Page for photos and notes on the September 28th Luncheon and program.
+See 50th Anniversary Page for photos and notes on the luncheon and program.
 Our featured speaker was Dr. Jerry Sue Thornton, President Emeritus, Cuyahoga Community College.

 The 13th ANNUAL BLACK HISTORY MONTH PROGRAM: Medina County Branch AAUW and the Second Baptist Church hosted “A Community Conversation: Does Race Matter?” on February 12.
-More details here.